Online Recommendations for Agents with Discounted Adaptive Preferences: Preliminaries

-We recall the standard setup from \citet{AgarwalB22} for the online recommedations problem for an agent with adaptive preferences.
+We recall the setup from \cite{AgarwalB22} for the online recommendations problem for an agent with adaptive preferences.
 At any time, there is some {\it memory vector} $v \in \Delta(n)$, which expresses some function of the prior selections of the agent.
 The {\it preference model} of an agent is a mapping $M : \Delta(n) \rightarrow [0,1]^n$ which assigns scores $M(v)_i = f_i(v)$ according to preference functions $f_i : \Delta(n) \rightarrow [0,1]$ for each item.
-In an instance of this problem, there is a universe of $n$ items, a menu size $k < n$, a preference model $M$, a memory update rule $U$, and a sequence of reward vectors $r_1, \ldots, r_T$ for the recommender.
-In each round $t \in \{1,\ldots,T\}$: \begin{itemize} \item The recommender chooses a menu $K_t$, consisting of $k$ distinct items from $[n]$, which is shown to the agent; \item The agent selects one item $i_t \in K_t$, chosen at random according to the distribution given by:
+An instance of the problem is specified by a universe of $n$ items, a menu size $k < n$, a preference model $M$, a memory update rule $U$, and a sequence of reward vectors $r_1, \ldots, r_T$.
+In each round $t \in [T]$: \begin{itemize} \item the recommender chooses a menu $K_t$, consisting of $k$ distinct items from $[n]$, which is shown to the agent; \item the agent selects one item $i_t \in K_t$, chosen at random according to the distribution given by:

-\item The memory vector is updated to $v_{t+1} = U(v_t, i_t, t)$ by the update rule; \item The recommender observes receives reward $r_t(e_{i_t}) \in [0,1]$ for the chosen item, where $e_{i_t}$ is the unit vector for $i_t$. \end{itemize} The goal of the recommender is to minimize their regret over $T$ rounds with respect to some benchmark set.
-For any preference model $M$ and current memory vector $v$, the set of item choice distributions which can be instantaneously realized by showing the agent a menu sampled from some distribution is denoted $\IRD(v, M)$, or simply the $\IRD$ set, and is given by
+\item the memory vector is updated to $v_{t+1} = U(v_t, i_t, t)$ by the update rule; \item the recommender receives reward $r_t(i_t) \in [0,1]$ for the chosen item. \end{itemize} The initial $v_1 \in \Delta(n)$ can be chosen arbitrarily.
+We assume each $f_i$ is unknown to the recommender, but $U$ is known.
+The goal of the recommender is to minimize regret over $T$ rounds with respect to some {\it target set} $S \subseteq \Delta(n)$.
+For any such $S$, the regret of an algorithm $\A$ with respect to $S$ is

+where $i_t$ is the agent's item choice at time $t$ resulting from $\A$, and where the expectation is taken over internal randomness of $\A$ as well as the agent's choices.